Only have 48 hours in Yosemite? Here's how we spent our first time in the national park, with an additional night in San Francisco.

 Back in August my family and I took a trip to Yosemite.
 It was amazing!
 Everywhere you stood was truly astounding and beautiful.
 We drove up on Tuesday and left Thursday afternoon, so it was a quick trip – but I made sure to soak everything in.

-Once we entered the park we were all amazed with the views.
+Once we entered the park we were all amazed by the views.
 We came across a pullout area on the road and decided to hop out and get our first look of Half Dome.
 I was truly speechless.
-Then we decided to take selfies and family photos, is my millennial showing?!
-Haha.
 As we kept driving we came across El Capitan and had to pull over to get a better look.

 On Wednesday we woke up fairly early to get coffee and breakfast before heading off into nature for the day.
 Half Dome Village does provide buses to certain viewpoints but we decided to take our own car.